(Translate this site)

 The sole occupant of my first target vehicle immediately took cover when they realized I was shooting at them.
 The sound of the shots alerted the others to do likewise.

-I wasn't aiming for the drivers of course.
-Just at the most vulnerable spots of their cars, in order to put them out of commission.
+I wasn't aiming for the drivers of course; just at the most vulnerable spots of their cars, in order to put them out of commission.
 Scaring the shit out of those in or around the cars was just a bonus.

-I sure hoped someone among them was reporting all this over the radio.
+I sure hoped someone among them was reporting all this over the radio!

 I tried to avoid hitting anyone's battery or dashboard, and thereby putting their radio out of commission.
 But using slugs at such a distance as this was a bit messy no matter how you did it.
 I just hoped I didn't injure any of the men too badly with a ricochet or shrapnel along the way.

-Where possible I wanted to send my slugs right through grills, hoods, and fenders and into the vicinity of the cars' relatively fragile radiators, carburetors, and distributors.
+Where possible I wanted to send my slugs right through grills, hoods, and fenders, and into the vicinity of the cars' relatively fragile radiators, carburetors, and distributors.
 For those would be much harder to repair than a blown tire or two.

 And remember those guys had no idea I was only aiming to disable their cars.

-Time was running out for the posse of course.
+Time was also running out for the posse, of course.
 For civilian reports of the ongoing carnage had to be starting to trickle in to police somewhere.
 Roddy and the posse had to know time was running short.
 Plus Headhunter and I seemed to be successfully winning a war of attrition at the moment.

 But there was still a bit more fighting to do I reckoned, before the dust settled.
 It now seemed I had another bunch coming to relieve those stranded beside the road and all shot up.
-The posse now knew I had a shot gun and was using it, plus some sort of fireworks I could spray in front of the car (they didn't realize those were flares, or that I'd used up all my pen flares store in that one volley).
+The posse now knew I had a shot gun and was using it, plus some sort of fireworks I could spray in front of my car (they didn't realize those were flares, or that I'd used up all my current pen flares store in that one volley).

 But what did I have left?